Simon Caine: Aftermath

-Dennis Pendrith subsequently became an integral member of both Bruce Cockburn and Murray McLauchlan's backing bands and later appeared on David Wiffen's 1973 album “Coast To Coast Fever”.
+Dennis Pendrith subsequently became an integral member of both Bruce Cockburn and Murray McLauchlan's backing bands and later appeared on David Wiffen's 1973 album "Coast To Coast Fever".
 He currently plays with the Bebop Cowboys and still works with Murray McLauchlan.

-Godfrey, Pennycook and Savage also participated in the Wiffen project and appeared as studio session players on an array of other albums throughout the decade.
+Godfrey, Pennycook, and Savage also participated in the Wiffen project and appeared as studio session players on an array of other albums throughout the decade.

 Savage and Godfrey spent a brief period with Bruce Cockburn while the latter also did sessions for Tom Rush.
 Godfrey later moved to Vancouver Island and worked as a film animation composer.
 He continues to play piano and compose.
+Godfrey's co-composer Richardson went on to compete at the 1972 Winter Olympics as a member of the Canadian Bobsled Team.
+He headed south to Florida and the Caribbean as a charter boat captain and moved to Lake Tahoe where he owned and operated a lakeside restaurant and brewery.

-Although born in Liverpool, Nova Scotia and raised in Toronto, Ontario, Palmer returned to the United States to renovate old houses in the Florida Keys. his death did not happen as wrongly stated here previously.
+Although born in Liverpool, Nova Scotia, and raised in Toronto, Ontario, Palmer returned to the United States to renovate old houses in the Florida Keys.
 Palmer (Mouse) is living in North Carolina doing meticulously beautiful woodworking.
 Shields became a teacher at a Catholic school and lives in Toronto.
 Savage also lives outside Toronto and was last heard working in the construction/renovation industry.
-Pennycook lives in Austin, Texas where he teaches in the Department of Composition at The University of Texas at Austin and is a successful composer.
+Pennycook lives in Austin, Texas, where he teaches in the Department of Composition at The University of Texas at Austin and is a successful composer.